“It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.” Seneca.

 The View from the Window at Le Gras, the world’s first photograph, and the other artifacts that Niépce had left with Francis Bauer in England in 1827, were, after Bauer’s death, sold and later divided.

-In 1884 the memoir, the First Photograph and the contact print were bought by Henry Baden Pritchard, editor of the Photographic News and author of The Photographic Studios of Europe (1882).
+In 1884 the memoir, the First Photograph and the contact print were bought by blank">Henry Baden Pritchard, editor of the _Photographic News and author of The Photographic Studios of Europe (1882).
 Unfortunately for Pritchard he died shortly after acquiring the items and they passed to his widow Mary.

 When Mary Pritchard died in 1917 the Niépce artifacts were placed in a trunk with other family belongings, deposited in a London warehouse and forgotten.